Those Anniversaries

 February has not been a good month for me for a few years now.

 I am so glad I got to see you at Phoenix and know you were okay.
 I am glad I got to smell your perfume and see your sweet face one last time.
-I am sorry I wasn't there for you in the other times, but I loved you every single day.
+I am sorry I wasn't there for you at other times, but I loved you every single day.

 February is going to be hard for me for a long time.